Last Updated on

 For a crossfit athlete, nutrition before training plays almost the most important role in the daily diet.
-This meal provides an optimal supply of energy for productive physical activity.
+This meal provides an optimal supply of energy for a productive physical activity.
 Given that crossfit is a very energy-intensive and intense power sport, nutrition before such a training should be as balanced as possible in terms of energy value and product quality.

 As a general rule, eat food before training should be no later than 1.5-2 hours before exercise.
 In some cases, when the athlete’s metabolism is slowed down, eating before a workout should be 3-4 hours before it starts.

-Foods recommended for use before exercise should be slowly digestible and not high in blood sugar.
+Foods recommended before exercise should be slowly digestible and not high in blood sugar.
 These products include cereals rich in useful complex carbohydrates, such as buckwheat, oatmeal, barley and other cereals with a low glycemic index.

 Please note that the use of protein and fat in combination with carbohydrates with a high glycemic index lead to a decrease in this index in carbohydrates.

 Thus, the use of white bread in combination with butter or cheese does not cause such a sharp jump in blood sugar as the use of the same white bread, but without butter or cheese.
 This aspect should be considered when preparing a pre-workout menu.